StrongRay/tensorflow-object-detection-api/README.md

 # Tensorflow Object Detection API

-Learning about Tensorflow Object Detection API through "doing" instead of just "reading" someone else's code I learnt that Jupyter notebook has a nice feature of saving as Python Codes.
+Learning about Tensorflow Object Detection API through "doing" instead of just "reading" someone else's code is perhaps the best way to learn.
+This in OO is called an instance of an object.
+If you can cover one model, you surely can do another and another.
+The Lowest Common Denominator is perhaps non-technical trait called "love for programming"

+I discovered that Jupyter notebook has a nice feature of saving as Python Codes.
 However, as we all know, displaying images off Jupyter notebook is so different from off the command line.
-Also, I have not seen a webcam piece of code working off a Juypter notebook =) Some other learnings included resolving "cannot display plt off matplotlib backend " and of course some quick codes to polish up Python programming.
+Also, I have never seen a webcam piece of code working off a Juypter notebook =) Some other learnings included resolving "cannot display plt off matplotlib backend " and of course some quick codes to polish up Python programming.

-As Tensorflow 2.0 is coming up in 2019, there will be more improvements and "what's in research folder" in object-detection could be merged as a base.
+Tensorflow 2.0 is coming in 2019, there will be more improvements and "what's in research folder" in object-detection could be merged as a base.
 The surprising find is that the detection speed is quite impressive.

+A little knowledge is a dangerous thing.
+You think you know but you actually don't.
+Then you know what you don't know and finally you find out enough to reduce the areas of unknowns.

+In the 80s, it's 3 Tier Client Server Computing, then comes WebServices.
+Now it's BLOCKCHAIN and AI.
+BLOCKCHAIN is still lightyears away but Deep Learning is already here to stay with commercial applications.
+Do you need to know "Statistics" and "Machine Algorithms" to implement Deep learning ?
+It's like saying do you need to know TCP socket programming for web services inorder to implement a web services project ?
+The answer is of course no. Unless you are maintaining the codes for Web LOGIC web services.
+Other developers just use the high level APs.
+Tensorflow alone doesn't SOLVE commerical problems.
+It's a combination of UNIX skills ( and surely no commercial app is running on MacOS or Windows 10 =) DEBUGGING skills and a logical sense of approach towards Systems Integration.

+Don't we love PIP3 install ?
+Without which, we end up paying for softwares just to try out.

 Software:  UBUNTU 18.04, tensorflow 1.12, OpenCV 4.0.0-alpha, virtual environment, Python 3.6.7 [never ever go to 2.7]
 Hardware:  ASUS laptop, Intel® Core™ i7-7500U CPU @ 2.70GHz × 4, GeForce 940MX/PCIe/SSE2, 12 GB memory, Microsoft 2MB USB Webcam